Skip to content

 Filtering Objects

-# Get all devices with a specific role
+# All devices with a specific role

 leaf_switches = nb.dcim.devices.filter(role='leaf-switch')

-# Multiple filters
+# Multiple filters (AND)

 devices = nb.dcim.devices.filter(